Independent Order of Rechabites: History

 The rituals and ceremonies of the Rechabites vary from place to place but the order promoted three degrees, Knight of Temperance, Knight of Fortitude, and Covenanted Knight of Justice.
 Lodges are called tents because Jehonadab (or Jonadab) commanded the Biblical sons of Rechab to live in tents (Jeremiah 35:6-7) and the governing body, in England at least, was called the Movable Committee, meeting in a different city every two years.
 Membership remains open to all who would sign a pledge to completely abstain from alcohol except for religious or medical purposes.
 There were also death and sickness benefits.

 From the late 18th century a number of Friendly Societies had been set up to help working-class people with such things as health insurance and death benefits.
 Generally these societies held their meetings in pubs.
 In the 1830s a group of Manchester Methodists became concerned that by encouraging working men to attend public houses to pay their friendly society dues, then the societies were harming the men's health and financial situation and threatening their moral welfare, rather than helping them.
 To counter this they set up a new Friendly Society called the Independent Order of Rechabites, named after the nomadic, abstaining Rechabites of the Old Testament.
-The IOR were an offshoot of the Calathumpians, then a diverse collection of social reformers of independent religious views.
 The organization was still active in the middle 20th century; Sir David Cannadine (British historian, born in Birmingham in 1950) described in 2019 attending a Rechabite meeting with his grandparents who were members.

 A branch may be known as a "Tent", since the biblical Rechabites lived exclusively in tents.
 Each Tent is ruled by a High Chief Ruler, assisted by a High Deputy Ruler, Corresponding Secretary, Sick and Tent Stewards, Inside and Outside Guardians, a Levite of the Tent and a number of Elders.
 Before one could join the Rechabites and benefit from their insurance and saving scheme a document has to be signed swearing that the proposed member and his family would not drink any alcoholic beverages.
 This document is known as The Pledge and represents a solemn promise.
 The initials "IOR" on a tombstone may indicate that the deceased was a member of the organisation.